 Following the preliminary hearing is the arraignment.
 The arraignment occurs 30-60 days after the preliminary hearing if the defendant is released on their ownÂ recognizance or on bail.
 The arraignment is when the defendant is formally charged with the offense.
 During the arraignment, the defendant can (1) plead guilty and receive a sentence; (2) plead not guilty and wait for a date for their hearing; or (3) participate in alternative programs such as Accelerated Rehabilitative Disposition (ARD) or their county’s Alternative Sentencing Programs (ASP).

 To determine which option is best for your personal circumstances, contract an attorney.
-You can contact Zachary Zawarski for a free consultation by calling (484) 362-9286.
+You can contact Zachary Zawarski for a consultation by calling (484) 362-9286.